Buying Guide: Selecting the Right Mattress Size

 What about a queen mattress?
 At 60 inches wide and 80 inches long, it is roomier than a full mattress.
 Queen size mattresses are a good fit for master bedrooms that are designed to hold larger beds.
 This size is a typical choice for a first mattress for a couple, particularly couples who don't mind snuggling as the sleeping space per person is smaller than a twin-size bed (30″ x 80″ vs. 38″ x 75″).
 Also, many single folks who just want to be able to spread out at night choose a queen size mattress.

 Have you thought about a king mattress?
 A king mattress feature the same length as a queen-sized mattress, but with a whopping 76 inches of width, you can easily stretch out during the night without disturbing your sleep partner.
-As the biggest mattress size*, the King allows for maximum sleeping space and even extra room for a kid (or two), the family pet, a wayward neighbor and whoever else you want to squeeze in.
+As the biggest mattress size*, a king allows for maximum sleeping space and even extra room for a kid (or two), the family pet, a wayward neighbor and whoever else you want to squeeze in.
 If you are looking for additional length, the California king mattress shaves off 4 inches in width and adds 4 inches in length.
-This makes for a bed that’s a total of 7 feet long for taller individuals.
+This makes for a bed that's a total of 7 feet long for taller individuals.

 (*If you're really in need of some extra room, you can order a custom mattress at an even larger size!)